unicef/rhizome/docs/deployment.md

   -- http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/creating-an-ami-ebs.html --

-Spinning up a new instance.
+# Spinning up a new instance.

 There are two ways to spin up a new instance
-  1. From existing AMI on aws
+## Spinning up a new version from existing AMI on aws

    If you already have a deployment of rhizome up in your AWS environment,following the following steps: